-Secure Settlements uses its resources to promote education in the closing industry and to encourage mortgage closing professionals to establish a formal set of best practices.
+Secure Insight uses its resources to promote education in the closing industry and to encourage mortgage closing professionals to establish a formal set of best practices.

 - Guidelines for Closing Professional Best Practices:

 - Only registered closing professionals may conduct a closing transaction.
-Under no circumstances may a substitute closer, paralegal or legal secretary act on behalf of a closing professional at a closing unless that individual is registered with SSI and the substitution is authorized by the lender.
+Under no circumstances may a substitute closer, paralegal or legal secretary act on behalf of a closing professional at a closing unless that individual is registered with Secure Insight and the substitution is authorized by the lender.